-- Identifying opportunities and priorities for increasing HPV vaccination; and
+Identify opportunities and priorities for increasing HPV vaccination.

-- Implementing and evaluating activities to increase HPV vaccination.
+Implement and evaluate evidence-based healthcare, community, and policy and advocacy activities to increase HPV vaccination.